 A MOS allows for an accounting of the uncertainty in the relationship between pollutant loads and receiving waters.
 MOS can be incorporated either explicitly or implicitly by using conservative assumptions.
-These TMDLs have an explicit 5% MOS.
-Water quality data collected from shellfish monitoring stations were compared to 40.85 mpn/100mL which is the SSM WQS minus 5% for FC for SFH.
+This TMDL has an explicit 5% MOS.
+Water quality data collected from shellfish monitoring station was compared to 40.85 mpn/100mL which is the SSM WQS minus 5% for FC for SFH.